[image ALT: Much of my site will be useless to you if you've got the images turned off!]

 After two months' respite, he returned and again took command of Second Division, Army of the Tennessee.

-In the fall of 1862, the Rebel Generals, Price and Indicates a West Point graduate and gives his Class.Van Dorn, with a force estimated at 20,000, were making ready to attack General Indicates a West Point graduate and gives his Class.Rosecrans, commanding four divisions at Corinth, of which the Second Division was one.
+In the fall of 1862, the Rebel Generals, Price and Indicates a West Point graduate, Class of 1842: a link to his biographical entry in Cullum's Register.Van Dorn, with a force estimated at 20,000, were making ready to attack General Indicates a West Point graduate, Class of 1842: a link to his biographical entry in Cullum's Register.Rosecrans, commanding four divisions at Corinth, of which the Second Division was one.
 The enemy having concentrated near Corinth, General Davies received orders late in the night to march on the probable road of attack.
 He took his position one and a half miles out from Corinth in the woods, and sent General Oglesby, commanding first brigade, to the front to reconnoitre; the latter soon returned, having met the enemy in force and also having lost two of his guns.

 General Davies then formed line of battle in the woods, throwing out no skirmish line, and waited approach of the enemy, who came up about 11 o'clock A.M., and formed line of battle in front.
 Whereupon General Davies fell back half a mile and re-formed.
 In the meantime word was sent to General p58 Rosecrans for reinforcements, General Davies saying, "it was impossible to hold the place with my command."
 The enemy advanced the second time and General Davies again fell back, and finally formed line with his left flank on a fort and his right on a swamp, with an open field in front through which the enemy had to come, while his men were in the woods and bushes, well concealed.